rockthejvm/rockthejvm.github.io/_drafts/2024-10-10-structured-concurrency-in-java.md

 }
 ```

-By the way, we could also implement the `race` function through the `ShutdownOnResult` policy, so it was not a waste of time.
+By the way, we implemented the `race` function through the `ShutdownOnResult` policy, so it was not a waste of time.

 ## 6. Cancelling a Task